yourselftoscience/yourselftoscience.org/README.md

 Welcome to the official repository!
 Whether you're a developer looking to fix a bug or a community member with a suggestion for a new service, your contribution is welcome.
 Please see our [**Contribution Guidelines**](CONTRIBUTING.md) to get started.

+By participating in this repository and related community spaces, you agree to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 **Our Core Values:**

 *   **Transparency:**  The entire project, from the website code to the content, is openly licensed and available on GitHub.
 We are committed to open development and openly licensed resources.